Vote at a polling station

 If you have not already registered, you will need to before you can vote at a polling station on election day.

-Around four weeks before election day you will receive a pollcard.
+Around 4 weeks before election day you will receive a polling card.
 The card will tell you where your polling station is and will have a map to help you find it.

 What you need to do